wmetryka/discord-raffle-bot/README.md

 ### Setup
 * Add roles with the permission to use the bot to `config.py`.
 * Grant the role to the user permitted to run a raffle.
+* Grant the same role to the bot to prevent it from picking itself.

 ### Running
 ```